danywalls/moduless-with-kendo/README.md

-# Using module-less components alongside Kendo UI library
+# How to Detect and Fix Circular Dependencies in Typescript
-This code is part of a series of articles:
+This code is part of the article: https://www.danywalls.com/how-to-detect-and-fix-circular-dependencies-in-typescript

-Find the associated article here: https://www.telerik.com/blogs/author/dany-paredes